liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.3.57 (2023//) =
 * Add "-a" option to cli_mail.php, to allow people to bypasspass the massmail setting for certain mailgroups
+* Allow to search on empty values for custom fields in members and people overview

 = 2.3.56 (2023/03/01) =
 * Fix an ajax pagination bug